25th Punjabis: Early history

 The regiment was raised by Captain R Larkins at Mian Mir, Lahore on 8 June 1857, during the upheaval of the Indian Mutiny, as the Lahore Punjab Battalion.
 The recruits were mostly Punjabi Muslims, Sikhs and Dogras from other infantry battalions in the Punjab.
 For the next two years, it remained engaged in suppressing the rebellion in numerous actions in North India.
 The regiment's next opportunity for active service came in 1878, when it took part in the Second Afghan War, where it fought in the Battles of Ahmad Khel and Kandahar.
 In 1895, it took part in the Relief of Chitral, while in 1897, it operated with the Tochi Field Force during the great tribal uprising on the North West Frontier of India.

 25th Punjabis

 Subsequent to the reforms brought about in the Indian Army by Lord Kitchener in 1903, the regiment's designation was changed to 25th Punjabis.

-In 1911, the 25th Punjabis moved to Hong Kong to protect British interests following the Chinese Revolution of 1911.
+In 1911, the 25th Punjabis moved to Hong Kong to protect British interests following the 1911 Revolution.
 On the outbreak of the First World War, the regiment returned from Hong Kong to India.
 In December 1917, it moved to Mesopotamia as part of the 54th Indian Brigade, 18th Indian Division.
 In September 1918, the 25th Punjabis moved to Salonika in Greece and then to Turkey as part of the Allied occupation forces.
 It returned to India in 1921.
 The regiment raised a second battalion on 1 November 1917.
 The 2/25th Punjabis served in the Third Afghan War of 1919.
 The battalion was disbanded in 1922.